 Thinking about borrowing money for your down payment instead?
 Read this first.

-Different Options For Mortgage Payments
+Different Options For Mortgage Payments in Alberta

 The goal of having a mortgage is to eventually pay it off in full at some date in the future.
 But in order to do that, you’ll be expected to make regular installment payments to chip away at that loan amount.
 You have different options when it comes to making mortgage payments, including the following: